Da Nang Transport Guide for Indian Tourists: Using Grab, Buses, and Traveling to Hoi An (2026)

 Key routesThere are many routes covering the city.
 For tourists, look for buses that connect the city center with key landmarks like My Khe Beach and the Marble Mountains.Route 06 is highly useful!
 It connects the Da Nang Airport directly to Non Nuoc Beach, which is right next to the Marble Mountains, making it a super-cheap option for backpackers.

-To make using the bus system even easier, Vietnamstory.in recommends downloading one of these apps on your phone:
+To make using the bus system even easier, Vietnamstory.in recommends downloading one of these Real-time Tracking Apps on your phone:

 • DanaBus app: This is the official app for the bus system.
 You can use it for route planning, and it displays the real-time location of the buses on a map.